natelistrom/natelistrom.github.io/_posts/2022-04-05-pae-investment.md

 When they asked participants to rate the qualities of these events on a five-point Likert scale, qualities that rated the highest were "being ethically acceptable, being consistent with moral ideals, and being consistent with the picture of oneself." <sup class="aside">A</sup> If you squint, you'll see that all three of these highest rated qualities have to do with values.

-<aside>There are a couple of caveats.
+<aside>A. There are a couple of caveats.
 First, the researchers suggested that, since the eliciting events reported by participants were mostly attachment-related &mdash; birth, marriage, death, etc. &mdash; being moved isn't necessarily related to "positive core values" per se., but perhaps only a subset of values having to do with social attachments.
 More on this in a later post.
 Second, possible that the strong emphasis on moral ideals here represents the culture of the sampled population &mdash; German university students &mdash; rather than humanity in general, but evidence seems to suggest there are reasons to believe it's more universal.</aside>

 Also note that what's at play here is the _vindication_ of our values.
 We're moved when the values that we hold dear are put on display and celebrated.